Bani57/HowToRideTheShoppingCart/index.markdown

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_35.html"></iframe>
 {% endraw %}

+We observe that the average number of products is uncorrelated also with the average median product price.
+This is expected as it follows from the other two results.
+So we have two pairs of uncorrelated statistics, however as the average bill amount is obviously more expressive than the number of products, the final decision is definitely to discard the latter.
+{% raw %}
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_36.html"></iframe>
+{% endraw %}

 ### Analysis of the Joint Distribution
 Given our insight into how much money, on average, households spend during each visit to a supermarket and how the representative product price varies, we are interested to find out if the household income plays a crucial role in the spending habits.
 Our expectation is that it does, and that households with lower income spend less and buy cheaper (for example non-organic) products as opposed to households with higher income.